FTMahringer/FT-XAMPP/README.md

 The **base `.htaccess`** template is located inside the `htdocs` folder.
 All new projects will use that as the starting point for `.htaccess` generation and customization.

+## 🛠️ Common Issues / Tips

+If you want to run PHP or Linux commands, make sure you're inside the Apache container.
+You can list all running containers and access the Apache container using the following commands:

+### List all running containers
+`docker ps`

+### Replace <apache-container-name> with the actual container name (e.g., ftxampp_apache)
+`docker exec -it <apache-container-name> bash`

+If you have a public folder, the dashboard will choose that as the entrypoint, wheter you have a index.php in the root folder or not.
 ---

 ## 📜 License